omalaspinas/palabos/README.md

 The majority of the output of Palabos is under the form of `VTK` files.
 We recommend the use of [Paraview](https://www.paraview.org/) for their visualization.

+## Windows Prerequisites

+The mandatory packages are the following:

+- Visual Studio (VS).
+- Microsoft C++ compiler, installed with Visual Studio (make sure to enable the installation of C++ compiler in the custom installation option of VS).
+- CMake (preferably latest version).
+- `python3` for the current version of Palabos.

 ## The installation steps

 For nightly `Palabos` clone this repo